oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 - Notifications
 - Object Storage

+ ## Deliverables
+ The template encloses two deliverables:

+- A reference implementation written in Terraform HCL (Hashicorp Language) that provisions fully functional resources in an OCI tenancy.
+- A Python script that performs compliance checks for most of the CIS OCI Foundations Benchmark recommendations.

  ## Architecture
- The template creates a three-tier web architecture in a single VCN.
+ The Terraform code deploys a standard three-tier network architecture within a single Virtual Cloud Network (VCN).
 The three tiers are divided into:

  - One public subnet for load balancers and bastion servers;
  - Two private subnets: one for the application tier and one for the database tier.